Are you tired of hearing loss holiday hell? Time to take charge and have some fun. Here’s how you can take the holiday bull by the horns!

 People will either honor your requests, or they won’t.
 Or they honor them for some things but not others.
 Or for five minutes and then stop.

-Here’s how to take the holiday bull by the horns!
+Take the holiday bull by the horns!

 Lipread conversations across the room.